treefrogframework/treefrog-framework/docs/en/user-guide/install/index.md

   > mingw32-make install
    ```

-   In UNIX-based OS Linux, and Mac OS X:
+   In UNIX-based OS Linux, and macOS:
    Enter the following command from the command line:

    ```